solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-09-06-AI-Full-Chat-Application/docs/deployment-azurevm.md

 ## Deployment steps

-Follow the steps below to deploy the solution to your Azure subscription.
+Follow the steps below to deploy the solution to an Azure subscription.

 1. Run the following script to provision a development VM with Visual Studio 2022 Community and required dependencies preinstalled.